openvinotoolkit/openvino/docs/articles_en/openvino-workflow/deployment-locally.rst

 .. image:: _static/images/deployment_simplified.svg

 - The main library ``openvino`` is used by users' C++ applications to link against with.
 For C language applications, ``openvino_c`` is additionally required for distribution.
-The library includes OpenVINO API 2.0.
+The library includes OpenVINO API.
 - The "optional" plugin libraries like ``openvino_intel_cpu_plugin`` (matching the ``openvino_.+_plugin`` pattern) are used to provide inference capabilities on specific devices or additional capabilities like :doc:`Hetero Execution <openvino_docs_OV_UG_Hetero_execution>` and :doc:`Multi-Device Execution <openvino_docs_OV_UG_Running_on_multiple_devices>`.
 - The "optional" plugin libraries like ``openvino_ir_frontend`` (matching ``openvino_.+_frontend``) are used to provide capabilities to read models of different file formats such as OpenVINO IR, TensorFlow, ONNX, and PaddlePaddle.